The Human Stain (film): Box office

-The film grossed $5,381,908 in the US and $19,481,896 in foreign markets for a total worldwide box office of $24,863,304 against a budget of $30 million.
+The film grossed $5,381,908 in the United States and Canada, and $19,481,896 internationally for a total worldwide box office of $24,863,304 against a budget of $30 million.

 Critical response

-The Human Stain received mixed reviews.
-Review aggregator Rotten Tomatoes reports that 42% of 155 professional critics gave the film a positive review, with a rating average of 5.48/10.
+On review aggregator Rotten Tomatoes 42% of 154 reviews were positive, with an average rating of 5.5/10.
 The site's consensus reads, "Though the acting is fine, the leads are miscast, and the story is less powerful on screen than on the page."
+On Metacritic it has a score of 57% based on reviews from 39 critics, indicating "mixed or average reviews".

-In his review in The New York Times, A.O.
-Scott called it "an honorable B+ term paper of a movie: sober, scrupulous and earnestly respectful of its literary source ...
+In his review in The New York Times, A. O. Scott called it "an honorable B+ term paper of a movie: sober, scrupulous and earnestly respectful of its literary source ...
 The filmmakers explicate Mr. Roth's themes with admirable clarity and care and observe his characters with delicate fondness, but they cannot hope to approximate the brilliance and rapacity of his voice, which holds all the novel's disparate elements together.
 Without the active intervention of Mr. Roth's intelligence ... the story fails to cohere ...
-At its best – which also tends to be at its quietest – The Human Stain allows you both to care about its characters and to think about the larger issues that their lives represent.
+At its best—which also tends to be at its quietest—The Human Stain allows you both to care about its characters and to think about the larger issues that their lives represent.
 Its deepest flaw is an inability to link those moments of empathy and insight into a continuous drama, to suggest that the characters' lives keep going when they are not on screen."